 Thing is, it sits in the shadow of the P30 Pro, while last year's P20 Pro model is so similar in many regards that it might be the better purchase option on account of its now lower price point.
 Sure, the P30's camera is better than last year's model - but if you're looking for a better camera then, well, the Pro is the one to look at.

 For some people the P30 will be the perfect match on account of its smaller scale compared to both the P20 Pro and P30 Pro models.
 If you're after a pocketable flagship then this Huawei offers many 'pro' points in a smaller overall package.
-It's one to not be overlooked.
+Or if you want a cheaper solution then the Honor 20 isn't a bad shout either.

 Huawei P20 Pro